srijanshetty/dotfiles/README.md

         └── zsh.vcsh -> ../available.d/zsh.vcsh
 ```

-### Salient Points
+Some salient points about this directory structure are:

-- The structure mimics Apache web server.
+- **available.d** serves as a store for different available configurations.
-  - Files in config.d are active.
+- active configurations are symlinked in **config.d**.
-  - Files in available.d are available configurations.
+- mr acts only on the configurations listed in **config.d**.

-  - mr only acts on files listed in config.d.
+What's wonderful about these three tools is that they were written by the same author and work together seamlessly!!

-- I use [repos] to enable/disable/list configurations.
+**Note**: Maintaining symlinks seemed too much of a chore for me; and so I did what any respectable programmer would do - [automate it](https://github.com/srijanshetty/custom/blob/master/functions/myrepos.zsh)

 Walk-through
 ------------